Computation of conformal invariants: Conformal mapping onto annulus

-For a given $t$, the index $k$ such that $t\in J_k$ will be always clear from the context, see e.g.,~\cite{Nas-Siam1,Nas-ETNA,NF13,NG18,Weg-Nas}.
+For a given $t$, the index $k$ for which the interval $J_k$ contains $t$ will be always clear from the context, see e.g.,~\cite{Nas-Siam1,Nas-ETNA,NF13,NG18,Weg-Nas}.
 So the pair $(t,k)$ in the left-hand side of~(\ref{e:eta-1}) will be replaced by $t$ and a parametrization of the whole boundary $\Gamma$ can be defined on $J$ by